 How Gingersauce helps with branding in the 21st century?

-Gingersauce is a brand book builder that combines automation and creativity.
+Gingersauce is a professional tool for creating brand guidelines, that combines smart automation and your creativity.
 It’s a professional tool – meaning, it won’t do a half-baked job, leaving you with a mediocre result.
 There is no need to do everything manually – this is the beauty of modern society.
 Gingersauce will gather all your visuals in one place and will help you make sure your brand design stays consistent and cohesive.